 “Man, that is a sharp-looking machine.” – Cycle World

-The Zero SR/F insanely fast, with a dyno 0-60 mph of 1.6 seconds (real world time, with wind resistance, is around 3+ seconds).
+The Zero SR/F very fast, with a dyno 0-60 mph of 1.6 seconds (real world time, with wind resistance, is around 3+ seconds).
 It’s the fastest Zero motorcycle they’ve produced, and one of the fastest electric motorcycles in the world — about as fast as the Harley-Davidson LiveWire.

 Aesthetically the SR/F looks something like a blend of Japanese middleweights, like an FZ-07 at the front end with a nice-looking frame from a modern third-generation Suzuki SV-650.